 My name is Wyatt Moadus.
 I am born and raised in a small-town suburb of Youngstown, Ohio, where I live today.

-By day, I own and operate the family car-painting shop, which I think contributes to my love of glazed alligator; I like to make things shiny.
-On a warm summer's evening, you can often find my wife and I driving around in my '69 Lincoln.
+I started out in business operating our family-owned car painting shop, which I think contributes to my love of glazed alligator; I like to make things shiny.
+On a warm summer's evening, you can often find my wife and I driving around in my '75 Lincoln.
+In 2022 I decided it was time to leave that part of me behind and transition over to leatherwork on a full-time basis.

 I grew up listening to my Grandfather's firsthand accounts of World War II in the Pacific, and that has shaped me as a person throughout my life.
 As such, I chose to name my leather business after a historic ship, HMS Dreadnought and the class of ships she spawned.